richcsst/Graphics-Framebuffer/AUTHOR.md

    So, I am trying to keep myself busy and working on all of my GitHub projects.
 I don't know how long I will be around.

+## ME/CFS is NOT Long Covid

+   Long Covid has fatigue and constant illness symptoms.
+ME/CFS has literal damage to the system that extracts energy from food and fat.
+It is nearly non-existant and can take days to rebuild what little energy there is.
+So far, there is no treatment.
+Doing thinks like even showering or getting dressed can take some of that important energy.
+So you ration it and try to find ways to spend as little energy as possible.

+   There are very bad days and bad days.
+There are no good days.
+You can have slightly better days if you spend a week being very careful with your energy, but once you hit that brick wall, you're down for a few days.

+   Since ME/CFS is relatively new, it's hard to get a diagnosis and even harder to get support for it.
+The pharmaceutical companies will never admit that their vaccine is causing it, nor will they admit their vaccine kills people.

+   Those with ME/CFS are, unfortunately, alone, and for me, feeling helpless.

 # RESUME

 ## RICHARD KELSCH